ray-x/go.nvim/README.md

 If no argument provided, fallback to lsp.hover()

-## GoPkginfo
+## GoPkgOutline

-A symbole outline for all symbols (var, const, func, struct, interface etc) inside a package
+A symbole outline for all symbols (var, const, func, struct, interface etc) inside a package You can still use navigator or sidebar plugins (e.g. vista, symbols-outline) to check outline within a file.
+But it is more useful for go to check the symbols in a package, as those symbols are visuals inside package, also the method can be defined in different source file.

+Command format:
-GoPkgInfo {options}
+GoPkgOutline {options}
 options:
--f: show in floatwing window (default side panel, both require quihua.lua) -p package_name: the package you want to list. e.g. GoPkgInfo -p json; default package is current file's package If guihua not installed fallback to loclist
+-f: show in floatwing window (default side panel, both require quihua.lua) -p package_name: the package you want to list. e.g. GoPkgOutline -p json; default package is current file's package If guihua not installed fallback to loclist

 <img width="902" alt="image" src="https://user-images.githubusercontent.com/1681295/175231905-82df4e4b-a508-4bb8-b878-9f0029643005.png">